Master of Fine Arts (MFA)

 MFA-532 Movement/Physical Awareness 2 (3 credits)

-Movement and Physical Awareness 2 deepens the actor's understanding of the mind-body connection in the creation of character and story.
-Theater makes the intangible, tangible.
-In this course, students expand their kinesthetic and physical vocabulary, and investigate how the physical form tells stories.
+Movement and Physical Awareness 2 focuses on the actor's understanding of the mind-body connection in the creation of character.
+In this course, students expand their kinesthetic and physical vocabularies to investigate how the body tells a story.
+Practical exercises aim to increase the actor's plasticity for comprehensive and sustained performance.

 MFA-541 Professional Seminar 1 (3 credits)